josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 I'd say if you really want the job, go ahead and apply even if you feel you're only about half qualified.

 The truth is: the posting will contain mostly stuff you'll probably learn on the job anyway.
 It's notoriously more rigorous than the actual role.
-So gather up all your positive data points about how you solve problems, and what a great coworker you are, and apply anyway.
+If you want it, shoot your shot.

 <CalloutPlusQuote>